Policy Name: Computer Use, Deployment, Funding, and Replacement

 department.
 Requests for additional computers, especially those for approved new hires, must be identified and funded by the departments.

 Adjuncts are provided access to a computer within the department.
 If job duties require, arrangements may be made to provide temporary employees access to a temporary computer within the department.
 Requests for additional computers for academic labs must be submitted by the sponsoring department and approved through the standard college budgeting process for the respective department.
-The college will strive to replace desktop computers for full time permanent employees and college computer labs (even if originally funded by grants; whether PC or Mac) on a cyclical basis, approximately every five years.
-It is the responsibility of the Chief Information Officer to develop and submit this budget.
+The college will strive to replace desktop computers for full time permanent employees and college computer labs (even if originally funded by grants; whether PC or Mac) on a cyclical basis.
+It is the responsibility of the Vice President & Chief Information Officer to develop and submit this budget.

 When a permanent employee leaves the college, Information Technology should be notified to schedule pick up of the computer.
 Information Technology will assist in transferring any necessary files and will reconfigure and transfer the machine to other locations as necessary.
 Individual departments and personnel should not relocate computers.
 Any requests to move or transfer computers to other areas must be approved by the department head and coordinated with Information Technology.
 The Computing Move-Add-Change Request Form must be completed to facilitate internal moves of OCC computing units.